EnvisionIot/developer_bootcamp/Day4_Analytics_Application_Development/application_development/Java_tutorial/creating_web_project.md

    }
    ```

+4. Run the `BatteryWebApplication` class to start the application.

-4. Open a browser and enter `http://127.0.0.1:8080` in the address field.
+5. Open a browser and enter `http://127.0.0.1:8080` in the address field.
 View the displaying result of the application.
 See the following example:

    ![](media/application-0.png)